How Immigrants File Taxes in the United States (Step-by-Step Guide)

 Option 1: Tax Preparation Software

-Tax preparation software guides you through the filing process with a series of questions and then generates and submits your return electronically.
-Many platforms offer free filing for individuals with simple returns.
+Software guides you through the filing process with a series of questions, then generates and submits your return electronically.
+Many platforms offer free filing for simple returns.

-TurboTax.
-One of the most comprehensive and user-friendly options.
+TurboTax is one of the most comprehensive and user-friendly options.
 Available in Spanish.
-It guides users through a step-by-step interview process.
-The free version handles simple returns; paid versions handle more complex situations.
+It guides you through a step-by-step process.
+Free for simple returns; paid versions handle more complex situations.

-H&R Block.
-Another widely used platform with a user-friendly interface.
-Also offers in-person filing services at their offices.
+H&R Block is another widely used platform with a similar format.
+Also offers in-person filing at their offices.
 Available in Spanish.

-FreeTaxUSA.
-A lower-cost option that handles more complex returns at a lower price than the major platforms.
+FreeTaxUSA handles more complex returns at a lower cost than the major platforms.

-IRS Free File.
-If your income is below a certain threshold (approximately $79,000 for 2024), you may be able to file for free using IRS Free File, which is a partnership between the IRS and several tax software companies.
-Available at the IRS website.
+IRS Free File — if your income is below approximately $79,000 for 2024, you may be able to file for free through this IRS partnership program at the IRS website.

-Important note for non-resident aliens: Most standard tax software is designed for resident tax returns (Form 1040).
-If you need to file Form 1040-NR as a non-resident alien, specialized software designed for non-resident returns is more appropriate.
-Platforms like Sprintax are specifically designed for non-resident alien tax filers.
+Important note for non-resident aliens: Most standard tax software is designed for resident returns using Form 1040.
+If you need to file Form 1040-NR, use software designed specifically for non-resident filers.
+Sprintax is one platform built for this purpose.

-The Volunteer Income Tax Assistance program, known as VITA, is an IRS-sponsored program that provides free tax preparation services to people who generally earn $67,000 or less, persons with disabilities, and limited English-speaking taxpayers.
+The Volunteer Income Tax Assistance (VITA) program is IRS-sponsored and provides free tax preparation to people who generally earn $67,000 or less, people with disabilities, and limited English-speaking taxpayers.

-VITA sites are staffed by IRS-certified volunteers who are trained to prepare basic tax returns.
-Many VITA sites serve immigrant communities and have staff who speak multiple languages.
+VITA sites are staffed by IRS-certified volunteers trained to prepare basic returns.
+Many sites serve immigrant communities and have multilingual staff.

-VITA is an excellent option for immigrants who are filing taxes for the first time, who have questions about their specific situation, or who prefer in-person guidance.
-You can find your nearest VITA location using the IRS website or by calling 2-1-1.
+VITA is an excellent option for those of us filing for the first time, who have questions about our specific situation, or who prefer in-person guidance.
+Find your nearest location at the IRS website or by calling 2-1-1.

 Option 3: Professional Tax Preparer

-A paid tax professional — either a Certified Public Accountant (CPA), an Enrolled Agent, or a licensed tax preparer — can prepare and file your return for a fee.
+A paid professional — a Certified Public Accountant (CPA), an Enrolled Agent, or a licensed tax preparer — can prepare and file your return for a fee.

-When choosing a tax professional, look for someone with experience working with immigrants and international tax situations.
-An Enrolled Agent, in particular, is a tax professional who is federally licensed by the IRS and specializes in taxes.
+Fees vary widely.
+A straightforward return typically costs $150 to $350.
+Complex returns cost more.
+Look for someone with experience working with immigrants and international tax situations.
+An Enrolled Agent is federally licensed by the IRS and specializes in taxes — a strong option for complex cases.

-You can also complete a paper tax return and mail it to the IRS.
-This is the slowest option — paper returns take significantly longer to process than electronic returns, and refunds arrive later.
-For most people, electronic filing is strongly preferable.
+You can complete a paper return and mail it to the IRS.
+This is the slowest option — paper returns take significantly longer to process and refunds arrive later.
+Electronic filing is strongly preferable for most people.
+However, if you have specific documentation that must be mailed or simply prefer paper, this option exists.

 Step Three: Complete Your Tax Return